tatsatra/CT-ClotSeg/README.md

 ### Dividing data in training, validation and testing cohorts
 Splits the dataset randomly into training, valdiaiton and testing cohorts.
 The percentages can be set by users from the ```config.py``` file: ```TRAIN_PERC = 0.6``` and ```VAL_PERC = 0.2```.
 The testing percentage is computed as the complementary of the training and validation percentages.
 Also, if the splitting of data is not required again, as it was already done previously, it can be turned on/off by changing the following in the ```config.py``` file: ```TRAIN_TEST_SPLIT == True```.
+The outputs of the data splitting is stored with following directory structure,

 ### Extracting 2D slices of CTA, NCCT and masks for 2D model training
-Extcts 2D slices from the 3D volumes of the CTA/NCCT images and the corresponding masks.
+Extracts 2D slices from the 3D volumes of the CTA/NCCT images and the corresponding masks.
 This is done separately for the training and validation cohorts.
-Slicing of the testing cohort is done on teh fly in the testing module of the tool.
+Slicing of the testing cohort is done on the fly in the testing module of the tool.
+If the slicing of the images is not required again, as it was already done previously, it can be turned on/off by changing the following in the ```config.py``` file: ```SLICE_EXTRACT == True```.

+### Training/Validation 2D slice augmentation
+Following the slicing of the images and masks, the 2D slices are augmented using the ```albumentations``` package available [here](https://albumentations.ai/).
+The following augmentations were allowed for the aimges and the masks (where appropriate):
+* HorizontalFlip,
+* VerticalFlip,
+* RandomBrightnessContrast,
+* RandomGamma,
+* AdvancedBlur,
+* CLAHE.
+The overall probability of allowing an image to be augmented was set to ```p=0.80```.
+The number of samples (target) for the training and validation augmentations can be set in the ```config.py``` file as well under the variable names ```TARGET_SAMPLE_SIZE_AUG_TRAIN``` and ```TARGET_SAMPLE_SIZE_AUG_VAL``` respectively.
+If the augmentation of the images is not required again, as it was already done previously, it can be turned on/off by changing the following in the ```config.py``` file: ```SLICE_EXTRACT == True```.

 * Data augmentation
 * Model compilation
 * Model training/validation